joakim/kay/README.md

         -- call the `for` behavior on `$properties`, passing a behavior to loop over its items
         $properties for (each $key as $value) -> {
-            object set $key to $value  -- set an internal property on the object }
+            object set $key to $value  -- mutate a property of the object }

         return object